Viggy005/99devops/Readme.md

 - deleting file folders 'rm -rf namefolder/'
 - to read frist 2 liens of a file 'head -2 file_name"
 - to read last 1 line of a file 'tail -1 file_name
+- piping command is ued to take combine multiple commands "|" 'command1 | command2' here input of command2 is command1
+-

 > task: create a folder called test, create a file called text.txt inside the test folder then copy that to your hom location '/home/vagrant"'